aarondwi/aarondwi.github.io/CCLandscape.md

 9. All their benchmarks dont include disk-write/sync and repl, only in memory.
 Looks really fast, but assuming failure are not correlated
 10. Do not take account how to handle index update, except by also going to serializable check.
 This means updating data and index should be in lockstep too
 11. Very wasteful on abort

-Some companies, to alleviate contention issue, open separate campaign.
-For example, e-commerce may splits voucher redeem from the sales day itself, by asking user to manually redeem before the sales or ask user to invite others.
-This allows the contention to be split not into 1 min, but for example, to 3 days.
-This works also as easy promotions.

 ## About academic CCs